shegoj/Linux_Essentials/A_Lecture.md

 ## Intended Audience

-Users who undertand basic concept of the compuet system.
+Users who undertand basic concept of the computer system.

 ---

 ## Requirements

-The following installed and working
+Ensure the following is installed and working

 - putty https://www.dropbox.com/sh/cho8pwn3tlfz37o/AADcF15c1vXwVhu4LE23BkVIa?dl=0
 - set it up as directed by the instructor